SleepNet and DreamNet: Enriching and Reconstructing Representations for Consolidated Visual Classification: Methodology

 \subsection{SleepNet}

-The proposed method, SleepNet, incorporates a pre-trained unsupervised encoder to feed input and hidden states, producing enriched encodings for subsequent layers.
-As we shall explain in this section, this fusion of information inside a single architecture innovatively borrows the concept of sleep functions in human cognition and applies it to machine learning tasks.
+The proposed method, SleepNet, incorporates a pre-trained encoder component to feed input and hidden states, producing enriched encodings for subsequent layers.
+This fusion of information inside a single architecture leverages the concept of iterative feature enrichment and consolidation, and applies it to machine learning tasks.